 The number one question on everyone’s mind is, of course, does TENS therapy work?
 While the answer isn’t as conclusive as you might like, there’s still good news: One major study, which separated plantar fasciitis sufferers into two groups (one that only used stretching and orthotics, and one that used stretching, orthotics, and low-frequency electrical stimulation therapy) found that both groups reported significantly less morning pain and overall symptoms of plantar fasciitis.
 In other words, if you want to give TENS therapy a try, you can feel confident that, as long as you combine this therapy with tried and true treatments like orthoses and stretching, you’ll be setting yourself up for success.

-Many companies offer a money-back guarantee, so you can try before you fully commit to the investment of TENS therapy in many cases.
-Make sure to read warranty and guarantee information carefully before purchasing.
+Many companies offer a money-back guarantee, so you can try before you fully commit to the investment of TENS therapy.
+Make sure to read the warranty and guarantee information carefully before purchasing.

 TENS vs ESWT

 While TENS therapy and ESWT therapy (extracorporeal shock wave therapy) might seem similar, since they both use electrical currents, the two procedures are different in several ways.
 ESWT is far more expensive (nearly $1000 before insurance in many cases), and must be done by a licensed professional in a doctor’s office.
 It’s also more painful, and can cause intense discomfort, redness, and swelling.

 Like TENS therapy, ESWT hasn’t been proven, and studies of its effectiveness are limited and mixed.
 For many people TENS therapy is a cost-effective, at-home way of experimenting with the results of electrical current on their plantar fasciitis.